Introducing a new graduate degree program follows a well-defined process.

 The following guidelines have been adapted from the more extensive procedures that must be followed if a department or program is seeking approval for a new graduate program.
 Please use these guidelines prior to submitting your proposal to the Faculty Senate Committee on Graduate Studies for approval.
 An internal program review process as well as the external review process that must be completed by the Ohio Board of Regents is also described.

 Programs leading to the degrees of Master of Arts, Master of Engineering and Management, Master of Fine Arts, Master of Science, Master of Science in Engineering, Master of Public Health, Master of Science in Anesthesia, Doctorate of Musical Arts, and Doctor of Philosophy are administered by the School of Graduate Studies.
-For any department, school or interdisciplinary group seeking to introduce a new graduate program leading to one of these degrees, the following detail the process.
+For any department, school or interdisciplinary group seeking to introduce a new graduate program leading to one of these degrees, the following details the process.
 Use these guidelines before submitting your proposal to the Graduate Studies Committee of the Faculty Senate for approval.
 Both an internal program review as well as the external review by the Ohio Board of Regents are required.

 They also address the procedures for reviewing new certificate programs that require substantial graduate level work.